I’ve been thinking about things. I mean things in the sense of objects. This was brought on by Seymour, by writing about him.

 I’m not against socializing options but it’s the last place my mind goes when I think of ideal spaces.

 Here I return to the photo of Zip.
 It was taken in the dining room of my childhood home, a dining room that had no dining room furniture because my parents couldn’t agree on what to buy: my father wanted to get whatever we could afford, while my mother insisted on waiting until we had enough money for nice things.
 Similarly our living room had no living room furniture, just plants.
-We called these rooms the dining room and living room, although little of either happened in either.
+We called these rooms the dining room and living room, although precious little dining or living happened in either.